e1quem/VolatilityAnalysis/README.md

 #### 2. [returnsDistribution.py](./returnsDistribution.py)
 Before applying volatility models to our dataset, we need to understand its characteristics.
 ![GARCHOutput](assets/StatisticalDistribution.png)
-Log-returns on high-volume prediction markets are highly leptokurtik: they have a highly positive Kurtosis.
+Log-returns on high-volume prediction markets are highly leptokurtic: they have a highly positive Kurtosis.
 Thus, using a normal distribution for our GARCH analysis wouldn't be accurate.
 From now on, we'll use the *Generalized Error Distribution* (GED) of the garch library to fit our models, for adaptative sharp peak and larger tails.

 #### 3. [skewSmile.py](./skewSmile.py)
 The statistical distribution of log-returns already gives an approximation of the skewness of the data.
 In order to observe its distribution and its eventual smile or skew, we can plot observed volatility according to price using a simple ARCH(1) model.
 We'll use more complex models later on.